 - Data-driven Framework

-Cucumber Framework is used to execute automated acceptance tests written in the “Gherkin” language.
+Cucumber Framework executes automated acceptance tests written in the “Gherkin” language.
 Gherkin is a domain-specific language for behavior descriptions.
-Gherkin is business readable.
+Gherkin is business-readable.

 Cucumber test automation makes use of two important files:

 - Feature file – Contains code written in Gherkin (plain English text)

 - Step definition file – Contains the actual code written by the developer

 Cucumber acts as a bridge between the following teams: